lorents17/iCatalyst/README.md

 iCatalyst.bat [options] [add folders \ add files]

 Options:
-/png:#	PNG optimization options:
+/png:#	Optimization settings PNG:
-	1 - Compression level - Xtreme;
+		1 - Compression level - Xtreme
-	2 - Compression level - Advanced;
+		2 - Compression level - Advanced
-	0 - skip PNG optimization.
+		0 - Skip (default)

-/jpg:#	JPEG optimization options:
+/jpg:#	Optimization settings JPEG:
-	1 - Encoding Process - Baseline;
+		1 - Encoding Process - Baseline
-	2 - Encoding Process - Progressive;
+		2 - Encoding Process - Progressive
-	3 - defaults;
+		3 - Optimization settings default
-	0 - skip JPEG optimization.
+		0 - Skip (default)

-/gif:#	GIF optimization options:
+/gif:#	Optimization settings GIF:
-		1 - defaults:
+		1 - Optimization settings default
-		0 - skip GIF optimization.
+		0 - Skip (default)

-"/outdir:#"	image saving options:
+"/outdir:#	Settings save optimized images:
-		true  - replace originals;
-		false - open dialogue to specify where to save images;
-		"full path" - where to save images.
-		For example: "/outdir:C:\temp", if there's no such dir exists, it will be created automatically.
+		true  - replace the original image on optimized false - open dialog box for saving images (default) "full path to folder - specify the folder to save images.
+For example: "/outdir:C:\temp", if the destination folder does not exist, it will be created automatically.

-Add folders \ Add files
+Add folders \ Add files:
-- Specify full path pointing to images or dirs with images.
-For example: `"C:\Images" "C:\logo.png"`.
+- Specify the full path to the images and / or folders with images.
+For example: "C:\Images" "C:\logo.png"
-- You can't use symbols such as `&`, `%`, `(`, `)`, `!` etc. in paths.
+- The full paths of images should not be special characters.
+For example: &, %, (, ) etc.
-- App handles images in directories recursively.
+- The application automatically optimizes images in nested subfolders.
 ```

 ### Drag and Drop